nortikin/sverchok/docs/_sources/nodes/list_struct/slice.rst.txt

 Functionality
 -------------

 Select a slice from a list.
 The node is *data type agnostic*, meaning it makes no assumptions about the data you feed it.
-It shoudld accepts any type of data native to Sverchok..
+It should accepts any type of data native to Sverchok..
 Functionality is a subset of python list slicing, the stride parameter functionality isn't implemented.

 Inputs